NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 		- decreases across periods
 		- increase down groups
 		- why?
-			- across periods, there is larger electrostatic forces of attraction because of increased nuclear charge (?)
+			- across periods, there is larger electrostatic forces of attraction because of increased nuclear charge, so atomic radius decreases as the outermost energy level is pulled in more.
+			- across groups, there are more energy levels, so the distance between outermost valence shell and nucleus is further, increasing the radius.
 	- valency trend
+		- (?)
 	- electronegativity trend
+		- (?)
+	- electron shielding
+		- blocking of the outer most energy level's electron's attraction to the nucleus, due to the presence of inner-shell electrons.
+		- since electrons repel other electrons.
+		- across period, strength of shielding stays relatively the same
+		- down a group, strength of shielding increases

 ## Topic 2: BONDING, INTERMOLECULAR FORCES, AND PROPERTIES
 ### Introduction to Bonding
 40. Describe the valency of an atom as a measure of the atom’s bonding capacity, and use the periodic table to establish the valency of an atom for periods 1 to 3.
+	- p1: valency of +1
+	- p2: valency of +2
-	-
+	- p3: valency of +3
+	- idk what this objective means
-41. Explain how the ability of atoms to form chemical bonds is related to its electronic structure, particularly the stability of the valence shell.
+1. Explain how the ability of atoms to form chemical bonds is related to its electronic structure, particularly the stability of the valence shell.
+	- why do atoms form chemical bonds?
+		- to achieve stability where a valence shell is full.
 	- what are the 4 structures of chemical arrangements?
 		- giant metallic
 			- what is giant metallic structure?
 				- lattice consists of regularly arranged ions (not atoms), surrounded by a sea of delocalised electrons.
 				- the outer electrons are free to move around the positive metal ions formed
-		- giant iconic
+		- giant ionic
 			- strong electrostatic forces of attraction between oppositely charged ions.
 		- giant molecular
 			- what is giant molecular structure?